Farna Street, Bydgoszcz: Main places and buildings

 The parish school was an institution in the city landscape and in the awareness of its inhabitants, being then housed in a brick building containing several chambers, on the edge of the churchyard cemetery, on the plot of today's house at street in Przyrzecze street 2.

 In 1532, about 150 boys were registered, making it an important school at the time.
 It was then managed by the parson of the church.

 The main task of the school was to educate the youth, who later would perform the duties of priests.
 However, in the 15th century, its role changed in favor of a more "secular" curriculum: counting, measuring, reading and writing in Latin.
 A first level of the curriculum (trivium) included Latin, grammar, rhetoric and dialectic.
 The higher degree (quadrivium) covered arithmetic, geometry, music and astronomy.
 Further studies were possible in collegiate, and later at university.
-In the 17th century, the school declined, victim of the competition of the newly opened Jesuit College and established academic institutions in Gdańsk, Elbląg, Torun or Chełmno.
+In the 17th century, the school declined, victim of the competition of the newly opened Jesuit College and established academic institutions in Gdańsk, Elbląg, Toruń or Chełmno.

 By the beginning of the 18th century, the building was almost ruined, despite the efforts of the town council to take over the totality of school's costs.
 The construction in itself was used as a barn, and pupils transferred to a basic house erected on the eastern wall of the sacristy, furnished with benches and tiled stables.
-During Prussian times, the actual building was erected (1834-1854) to meet the needs of the parish school, on the site of the older derelict edifice.
+During Prussian times, the actual building was erected (1834–1854) to meet the needs of the parish school, on the site of the older derelict edifice.

 In 1947 the building, part of Bydgoszcz parish estate, was transformed into a parish kindergarten.
 In 1982, the newly appointed Vicar of Bydgoszcz, Jan Viktor Nowak, inaugurated in the house the Primate Institute of Christian Culture - Cardinal Stefan Wyszyński (Prymasowski Instytut Kultury Chrześcijańskiej).
 In 1989, the institute was granted the status of State higher education institution.
 In 1990, it has been affiliated to the Theological Faculty of the Adam Mickiewicz University in Poznań; since 1998, it is an official section of Poznań Theological University.

 With the establishment of the Diocese of Bydgoszcz in 2004, and the move, three years later, of the seat of the High Seminary of Bydgoszcz Diocese to the historic building at Grodzka Street 18, it was decided to move also the Primate Institute there.
 Since that time, the former parish school houses the library of the Primate Institute of Christian Culture.

 The long and low roof house has been erected in the middle of the 19th century, following wattle and daub technique that reminds of its old history.
 In the 1990s, the Institute had a thorough renovation carried out to fit its needs.